oracle/coherence-operator/docs/user-guide.md

 This should show output similar to the following:

 ```
-Oracle Coherence Version 12.2.1.4.0 Build 73407
- Grid Edition: Development mode
-Copyright (c) 2000, 2019, Oracle and/or its affiliates.
-All rights reserved.

 The value of the key is Timestamp: previousTime: 11:47:04 currentTime: 16:09:30
 ```

 Running the command again will show the `Timestamp` being updated:

 ```
-Oracle Coherence Version 12.2.1.4.0 Build 73407
- Grid Edition: Development mode
-Copyright (c) 2000, 2019, Oracle and/or its affiliates.
-All rights reserved.

 The value of the key is Timestamp: previousTime: 16:09:30 currentTime: 16:10:20
 ```